arthurmensch/modl/README.md

 By default, results will be available in `$HOME/output/modl`

+## Contributions

+Please feel free to report any issue and propose improvements on github.

 ## References

 Related projects :
   - [spira](https://github.com/mblondel/spira) is a python library to perform collaborative filtering based on coordinate descent.
-It serves as the baseline for recsys experiments.
+It serves as the baseline for recsys experiments - we hard included it for simplicity.
   - [scikit-learn](https://github.com/scikit-learn/scikit-learn) is a python library for machine learning.
 It serves as the basis of this project.
   - [nilearn](https://github.com/nilearn/nilearn) is a neuro-imaging library that we wrap in our fMRI related estimators.

 ## Author

+Licensed under simplified BSD.

-Arthur Mensch, 2015-
+Arthur Mensch, 2015 - present